cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     ```
     ![alt](../images/picture7.png "docker images")

+    NOTE: Your local lab machine may have more images, verify that mynginx and nginx are there.

 What you have now is a Docker image on your local machine that has the nginx image from Docker Hub,
-along with a new file added to the html directory, and the commend to start up NGINX.
+along with a new file added to the html directory, and the command to start the server.

 ## Create a Container using the New Image and Validate